dreck0001/Assignment2_Using_SSIS/README.md

       The Control Flow in this package loads data from the flat file to the database table.

 4. Q4_SSIS_Screen_Shots:
-      This Word document drecribes the steps I took to export and import the data.
-It has screen shots of the Control FLows.
+      This Word document describes the steps I took to export and import the data.
+It has screen shots of the Control Flows.